Priority Inheritance with Backtracking for Iterative Multi-agent Path Finding: Problem Definition

-The system consists of a set of agents, $A = \{a_{1}, \ldots, a_{n} \}$, and an environment given as a graph $G = (V, E)$, where agents occupy nodes in~$V$ and move along edges in~$E$.
-Considering practical situations, $G$ must be a \emph{simple} (neither loops nor multi-edges) and \emph{strongly-connected} (every node is reachable from every other node) directed graph.
+An instance of \emph{MAPF} is given by a directed graph $G = (V, E)$, a set of agents $A=\{a_1, \ldots ,a_n\}$ with $|A| \leq |V|$, an injective initial state function $s: A \mapsto V$, and an injective goal state function $g: A \mapsto V$.
+To simplify the notation, let $s_i$ and $g_i$ denote $s(a_i)$ and $g(a_i)$, respectively.
+Considering practical situations, a graph~$G$ must satisfy the following two properties: (1)~\emph{simple}, i.e., neither (self) loops nor multiple edges (between the same vertices) are present.
+(2)~\emph{strongly-connected}, i.e., every node is reachable from every other node.
 This includes all simple undirected graphs that are connected.